worktheclock/replit.github.io/Teams/CentralizedAutograder.md

 The first function, `extract_student_number` reads the first line of the submitted code file and looks for a student number.
 In the assignment project we prepare later, we'll show students how to format this correctly.

 *This can be adapted to automatically use the student's Repl.it username by retrieving the "REPL_OWNER" environment variable.
+You'll have to retrieve the username through the student's `submit.py` file and modify the `extract_student_number` function from the server's `main.py` file to use the username instead.
 You can read [Repl Environment Variables](/misc/repl-environment-variables) for more information.*

 The second function `save_submission` creates a new directory on the server using the student number and populates it with the following files: